symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 Use a SecretLockTransaction to transfer mosaics between two accounts.
 The specified mosaics remain locked until a valid :ref:`SecretProofTransaction <secret-proof-transaction>` unlocks them.

+The maximum number of blocks the lock can lie up to is ``30 days``, being this parameter :ref:`configurable per network <config-network-properties>`.
 If the transaction duration is reached without being proved, the locked amount goes back to the initiator of the SecretLockTransaction.

 **Version**: 0x01